The history of Trefriw, Crafnant House & our story

 We bought ‘her’ in 2017 after first seeing the details online.
 We then instantly fell in love with both the house and the village during a visit to Eryri | Snowdonia to see it on a cold wet day in February!

-After 20 years of working in and around London it was time for a change of direction and we had always had a vague plan to run a bed and breakfast at some distant point in the future - this snowballed quite quickly!
+After 20 years of working in and around London it was time for a change of direction and we had always had a vague plan to do something completely different like run a bed and breakfast at some distant point in the future - this snowballed quite quickly!

 The owners of a bed and breakfast smiling at the front door of a white and green house

-Trying to not look too tired on the day we moved in!
+Trying to not look too tired on the day we moved in 2017!

-We are constantly updating and improving the house and garden whilst restoring or reintroducing the original period features wherever possible.
+We are constantly updating and improving the house and garden whilst restoring or recreating the original period features wherever possible.

 And we are of course just the latest in a long line of custodians welcoming people to the house to enjoy their holidays in beautiful Trefriw, Eryri | Snowdonia and North Wales!